TRISTAN-ORF/TRISTAN/docs/source/getting_started.md

 (fa-process)=
 ## 🧬 TIS Transformer: FA sequence

 It is possible to apply TIS Transformer with only a fasta file containing transcript sequences to predict translated ORFs.
 This can be achieved using any of our pre-trained models.
 Here, `--fold` can be used to apply a model that was not trained on homologous transcript sequences listed in the input fasta file.
-If applicable, choose the model where the contig is featured within the test set as listed (here)[pretrained.md#tis-transformer].
+If applicable, choose the model where the contig is featured within the test set as listed [by the section on pre-trained models](pretrained.md#tis-transformer).
 For example, if the model features sequences that are transcript isoforms of a gene located on chromosome 1 of the human genome, we can run:

 ```bash
 tis_transformer --fasta <input.fa> --model human --fold 0 --accelerator cpu